 From experience, I know he is great at teaching beginners – patient, communicative, and enthusiastic – but based on his skill level I know he would also be great at teaching intermediate boarders and fine tuning technique.
 Definitely contact him if you are in the area and looking for professional snowboard lessons! – Karlee G.

 I was super nervous about taking a snowboarding lesson.
 I’d never been to a ski resort let alone seen the snow.
 David was welcoming, fun, patient and really helped me relax.
 He is very knowledgable about snowboarding and does a great job of breaking things down.
 He really takes the time to make sure that you understand what he’s talking about and you can tell that he’s very passionate about the sport.
 I’ll definitely be hiring him again! – Sophie S.

 How Much Does It Cost?

-Our private snowboard lessons are $125 for a two hour session and offer discounted rates if you book 3 or more lessons at once.
+Our private snowboard lessons are $175 for a two hour session and offer discounted rates if you book 3 or more lessons at once.
 There’s no commitment up front here either.
 Simply contact us inquiring about lessons, set a date, time and don’t pay until the end of the lesson!
 We take PayPal, Visas, Checks & Cash.
 For more info on pricing and what you’ll need for your lesson, view our pricing page.

 We try not to go over two hours because often times we see students becoming tired after that amount of time.
 We work you.
 But we work you within your limits and safety is our number one concern.
 If you’d like at the end of your lesson, we’ll email you your key focus points so you don’t forget and you can continue to work on them next time you go snowboarding!